KunalxBhandari/Todoey/README.md

 # Todoey
-## A To Do List application for ios devices.
+## A To Do List application for iOS devices.

 ## Tools Used -
 1. Realm Database